 Everybody is at risk, but the ones that are more of a hazard are professional drivers, that does not just include lorry drivers, but can affect anybody that drives for a living, or spends a lot of time in traffic traveling from home to the workplace.

 The causes of driving and fatigue can include;

 - Not getting enough sleep, the average person needs an uninterrupted sleep of between 7/8 hours.

 - Health Issues can be either a chronic problem, long-term illness, or a sudden illness, such as cold/flu.

 - Issues that can cause stress and tension, such as temperature inside the vehicle, and traffic jams.

-- Certain medications, some medicines can cause drowsiness, so always check.
+- Certain medications, medicines can cause drowsiness, so always check.

 Signs to be aware of include;